-If you’re like most of us, you see an overweight out-of-shape, 55+ man gasping, clutching his chest and dropping to the ground like a sack of potatoes.
+If you’re like most of us, you see an overweight out-of-shape, 55+ man.
+He’s gasping, clutching his chest and dropping to the ground like a sack of potatoes.
 Because, let’s face it, that’s what we’ve all been taught to see.

-And heart attacks are often deadlier in women than in guys like the one we pictured earlier, because women aren’t taught to even consider that they could be having one.
+And heart attacks are often deadlier in women than in guys like the one we pictured earlier.
+The reason why?
+Women aren’t taught to even consider that they could be having one.

-Women tend to dismiss symptoms often convinced they’re just feeling a bit under the weather, coming down with the flu or simply “getting older.”
+Women tend to dismiss symptoms.
+They convince themselves they’re just feeling a bit under the weather, coming down with the flu or simply “getting older.”

 50% had zero clue about their heart attack risk